Customize Presentation Shapes in C++

 shape->SetGeometryPath(geometryPath);

-Remove Points From Shape
+Remove Points from a Shape

 - Create an instance of GeometryShape class and set the ShapeType.Heart type.